 The Heads of Independent Schools Scholarship Trust (HISST) was established in July 1994 for the purpose of providing financial assistance to promote education, learning and research on matters affecting independent schools in New Zealand.
 An initial sum of money was donated from the Association of Heads of Independent Schools of New Zealand (AHIS) to establish the fund and grants are made from the interest earned on it.
-The Trustees are Gail Thomson and Heather McRae.
+The Trustees are Gail Thomson, Heather McRae and Deborah James.

 This grant is for a specific research project and excludes personal professional development.

 HISST Scholarship Recipient 2018

 David Boardman, Senior School Principal at Kristin School in Auckland, was the 2018 recipient of the HISST Scholarship Grant.
 David is using the grant to explore why New Zealand students are reportedly over-anxious about school-based assessment compared to their European counterparts, and what schools can do to reduce this problem.

 He will visit schools in New Zealand, the UK, Germany and Switzerland and will interview head teachers and counsellors about issues such as assessment loading and style, pastoral care and support models, and approaches to teaching mindfulness and wellbeing.
 This will allow for some comparison between the countries, and identify differences that can be investigated in a New Zealand context.

 David will share his research at the 2019 ISNZ Annual Conference in August.